Zowe-Java-SDK/ZosShell/README.md

 The configuration file consists of JSON data.
 The configuration JSON string is defined as a JSON array structure.
 The array will consist of one or more profile(s).

-A profile is a one-to-one relationship of [Profile.java](https://github.com/Zowe-Java-SDK/ZosShell/blob/master/src/main/java/zos/shell/singleton/configuration/model/Profile.java) file within the project.
+A profile is a one-to-one relationship of the [Profile.java](https://github.com/Zowe-Java-SDK/ZosShell/blob/master/src/main/java/zos/shell/singleton/configuration/model/Profile.java) file within the project.
 It contains variables as a placeholder for configuration information, such as z/OSMF and SSH connection information, properties to control the Window environment and much more.

 The first JSON array entry in the example below shows all the attributes defined to be read by the application.

 The other JSON array entries show that you don't need to specify all attributes and its values.
 The attributes required are those that specify a z/OSMF connection: hostname and zosmfport.

 The username and password entries are optional.
 It is recommended to not specify those settings.
-When not specified, the application will prompt the end user for username and password for the current connection.
+When not specified, the application will prompt the end user for a username and password for the current connection.

 For further details on username and password usage, see [here](https://github.com/Zowe-Java-SDK/ZosShell/issues/182).